eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 Now we're ready to create our first test case.
 We need to use a `GET` request to get the first form.
 We can get it from the endpoint `/api/forms/1` and the response is a JSON with the first user's data.

+> :bulb: It is possible to test this endpoint with `curl`, but since it requires authorization,
+> you will have to add the header to the command too: `curl -X GET -H "Authorization: Bearer NotAGoodToken" http://localhost:5000/api/forms/1`.

 - Create a new test case named `Get First Form And Verify Poster's Identity`.

 <details>